Presles, Val-d'Oise

 Presles ([pʁɛl]) is a commune in the Val-d'Oise département in Île-de-France in northern France.
 Presles–Courcelles station has rail connections to Persan, Sarcelles and Paris.

+History

+The lordship of Presles was held by Pierre the Fat, chamberlain of King Philip IV of France, in the late 13th century.

+Population

 Inhabitants are known as Preslois (male) or Presloises (female) in French.